Once CMake has been installed on your system using it to build a project is easy. We will cover the process for Windows and then UNIX.

-Run CMakeSetup.exe, which should be in your Start menu under Program Files, there may also be a shortcut on your desktop, or if you built from source, it will be in the build directory.
-A GUI will appear similar to what is shown below (but possibly different, as CMake is still being developed).
+Run cmake-gui.exe, which should be in your Start menu under Program Files, there may also be a shortcut on your desktop, or if you built from source, it will be in the build directory.
+A GUI will appear similar to what is shown below.
 The top two entries are the source code and binary directories.
 They allow you to specify where the source code is for what you want to compile and where the resulting binaries should be placed.
 You should set these two values first.
 If the binary directory you specify does not exist, it will be created for you.
-The Build for option, allows you to select which type of build files are generated.
-Currently, on windows, visual studio 7 (.NET), visual studio 6, NMake makefiles and Borland makefiles are supported.

 Running CMake on Unix

 On most unix platforms, if the curses library is supported, cmake will build an executable called ccmake.
 This interface is a terminal based text application that is very similar to the windows GUI.
 To run ccmake, change directories into the directory where you want the binaries to be placed.
 This can be the same directory as the source code for what we call in-place builds (the binaries are in the same place as the source code) or it can be a new directory you create.
 Then run ccmake with either no arguments for an in-place-build, or with the path to the source directory on the command line.
 This will start the text interface that looks something like this:

 If you hit the “c” key, it will configure the project.
 You should use that as you change values in the cache.
 To change values, use the arrow keys to select cache entries, and the enter key to edit them.
 Boolean values will toggle with the enter key.
 Once you have set all the values as you like, you can hit the ‘G” key to generate the makefiles and exit.
 You can also hit “h” for help, “q” to quit, and “t” to toggle the viewing of advanced cache entries.